tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### ReportConcept

 - Name: bdqffdq:ReportConcept
-- Definition: A concept concerning data quality expressed in a data quality report.
+- Definition: A concept concerning data quality expressed in a DataQualityReport.

 ********************

 #### ResourceType

 - Name: bdqffdq:ResourceType
-- Definition: Category of things that are data objects about which data quality assertions may be made.
+- Definition: Category of things that are data objects about which data quality Assertions may be made.
 - SubClass Of: FundamentalConcept

 ********************